Yahoo Inc. (2017–present): Under Verizon (2017–2021)

 On January 8, 2019, Oath was renamed Verizon Media.
 In August 2019, Verizon sold Tumblr to Automattic, the owner of WordPress.com, for an undisclosed amount that was reportedly less than $3 million.
-In November 2020, Verizon sold HuffPost to BuzzFeed. in an all-stock deal, remaining minority shareholder in Buzzfeed.
+In November 2020, Verizon sold HuffPost to BuzzFeed. in an all-stock deal, remaining minority shareholder in BuzzFeed.

+As of December 2019, the company employed about 10,350 people.

+It reported $7.4 billion revenue in 2020.

-As Yahoo!
-(2021–present)
+As Yahoo (2021–present)

-On May 3, 2021, Verizon announced that the Verizon Media would be acquired by Apollo Global Management for roughly $5 billion, and would simply be known as Yahoo! following the closure of the deal, with Verizon retaining a minor 10% stake in the new group.
-The acquisition was completed on September 1, 2021, with the company now known as Yahoo!
+On May 3, 2021, Verizon announced that the Verizon Media would be acquired by Apollo Global Management for roughly $5 billion, and would simply be known as Yahoo following the closure of the deal, with Verizon retaining a minor 10% stake in the new group.
+The acquisition was completed on September 1, 2021, with the company now known as Yahoo Also in May 2021, Yahoo shut down the Yahoo Answers service, which had been operational since 2005.

-On September 10, 2021, Jim Lanzone, who had been CEO of Tinder, was named CEO of Yahoo!, succeeding Gowrappan.
+On September 10, 2021, Jim Lanzone, who had been CEO of Tinder, was named CEO of Yahoo, succeeding Gowrappan.

-In August 2025, Yahoo!
-Inc was one of three companies (alongside Perplexity and OpenAI) that are in talks to buy the Google Chrome web browser, possibly to boost Yahoo!
-Search's market share.
-This was partially backed by Apollo's private equity stake.
-The deal was purportedly called off following the conclusion of Google's antitrust case.

-Chief Executive Officers

-Three chief executives have led the Yahoo! companies since 2017.
-They are: